Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Tie the hunt into authentic historical legends for credibility.
+• Tie the hunt to authentic historical legends for credibility.

 23. Wild Nature Hunt

-Take the team outdoors for a day of adventure in a park, nature reserve, or forest.
-Teams navigate trails using maps or GPS coordinates, completing nature-based challenges like identifying plants, spotting wildlife, or building a shelter.
-It’s ideal for companies wanting a reset in nature while encouraging teamwork and environmental awareness.
+Take teams outdoors to a park, nature reserve, or forest.
+Teams navigate trails using maps or GPS coordinates, identifying plants, spotting wildlife, or building shelters.
+Ideal for companies seeking a reset in nature while encouraging environmental awareness.

 Time required: 4–5 hours